Orion-AI-Lab/S4A-Models/README.md

 #### COCO files

 In the `coco_files/` folder are the COCO files required for training, validating and testing the models.
-Some proof-of-concept COCO files are also given (with the refix `poc_`) just for testing and playing around.

 #### NetCDF4 files